bor0/gidti/manuscript/chapter6.md

 depth (Node n l r) = 1 + maximum (depth l) (depth r)
 ```

 If we pass a `Tree` to the function `depth`, then Idris will pattern match the types and we can extract the values.
 For example, in the `Node` case, we pattern match to extract the sub-trees `l` and `r` for further processing.
 For the `Leaf` case, since it's just an empty leaf there are no links to it.

-### 6.4.1.
-The depth of any tree is >= 0

 We can approach the proof as follows:

 ```
 depth_tree_gt_0 : (tr : Tree) -> GTE (depth tr) 0